 When is the International Day of Charity?

 Back in 2012, the United Nations declared September 5 as the International Day of Charity.
-They choose September 5 to commemorate the anniversary of the of Mother Teresa’s death, Nobel Peace Prize winner in 1979 “for work undertaken in the struggle to overcome poverty and distress, which also constitute a threat to peace.”
+They choose September 5 to commemorate the anniversary of Mother Teresa’s death, Nobel Peace Prize winner in 1979 “for work undertaken in the struggle to overcome poverty and distress, which also constitute a threat to peace.”

 What is the purpose of International Day of Charity?